catppuccin/squirrel/README.md

 > Tip:the color format for Squirrel is `#aabbggrr`.
 If using a different color format, please make sure to replace accordingly.

 #### Can this configuration be adapted to other platforms of Rime input method?
-> As for other Rime input methods on different platforms, such as [Weasel](https://github.com/rime/weasel) and [ibus-rime](https://github.com/rime/ibus-rime), they should be compatible according to Rime's instructions.
+> As for other Rime input methods on different platforms, such as [Weasel](https://github.com/rime/weasel), they should be compatible according to Rime's instructions.
 You just need to rename the configuration file to the `<configuration code>.custom.yaml`,this project has not undergone relevant testing.
 Please refer to the [Rime official documentation](https://github.com/rime/home/wiki ) for details.

 ### 中文